Table of Contents

 - Hence, if you know how to prepare for IELTS exam properly, you are more likely to receive a score between Band 7 and Band 9, making you eligible for admission into many of the esteemed colleges in the UK, the USA, Canada, and Australia.

-The IELTS exams can be key to opening up academic and career opportunities for you in countries abroad, and to master it, you will need a well-structured study plan.
+The IELTS exams can be key to opening up academic and career opportunities for you in countries abroad, and to master it, you will need a well-structured study plan for IELTS.
 Here’s a carefully prepared 4-step study plan that can help you achieve a score between Bands 7 and 9 in the IELTS-

 - The first step to achieving any goal is to set your target.
 You first need to know where you currently stand to set a target.